10 best CMDB tools for 2026: What actually works

 Eventually, CIOs and IT leaders will ask, “What changed?
 What’s at risk?”

-Here is our list of the best CMDB tools based on their distinctive features, strengths, and limitations.
-We’ve drawn an unbiased review for you on the basis of user feedback.
+Here is our list of the best CMDB tools based on their distinctive features, strengths, limitations, and current 2026 pricing.
+We’ve drawn an unbiased review for you on the basis of user feedback across Capterra, G2, Gartner Peer Insights, and Reddit.

-- Device42 CMDB (a Freshworks company) – Best for IT teams seeking detailed infrastructure mapping and asset discovery across complex IT environments.
+- Device42 CMDB (a Freshworks company) — Best for: IT teams seeking detailed infrastructure mapping and asset discovery across complex data center environments

-- BMC remedy CMDB–Best for: Large, legacy-heavy environments already using BMC’s ITSM suite.
+- BMC Helix CMDB — Best for: Large, legacy-heavy environments already using BMC’s ITSM suite

-- Solarwinds CMDB–Best for: Teams looking for basic CMDB features tied into existing SolarWinds tools.
+- SolarWinds CMDB — Best for: Teams looking for basic CMDB features tied into existing SolarWinds monitoring tools

 Virima is a modern IT discovery and CMDB solution built for today’s hybrid environments.
 It brings clarity to complex infrastructure without the bloated cost, steep learning curves, or slow rollouts typical of legacy tools.